 Make a Webpage Where You Can Collect Positive Reviews

 Your customers aren’t likely to just shout your praises into the wind.
 (And if they did, who would hear?)
 You’ve got to give them a place to provide feedback.

 One way to do that is to build a dedicated webpage on your website to make it easy to leave a review.
-This drives traffic to your site, while allowing you to handle feedback internally.
+This drives traffic to your site while allowing you to handle feedback internally.

-There are a myriad of external sites dedicated to review collection and display.
+There is a myriad of external sites dedicated to review collection and display.
 Amazon Customer Reviews, Yelp, TripAdvisor and many others factor into the landscape, often centring around specific industries.
 If you are looking to collect reviews of these websites, providing direct links to your external profiles will make it easy for your customer to leave feedback on those sites.

 Of particular relevance is Google reviews.
-These reviews can, and will, exist whether you’re involved or not, so it’s important to create a Google Business Profile (GBP account (formerly known as Google My Business), which will enable you to respond.
+These reviews can, and will, exist whether you’re involved or not, so it’s important to create a Google Business Profile (GBP) account (formerly known as Google My Business), which will enable you to respond.
 In fact, optimizing your GBP account should be at or near the top of your online reputation management to-do list.
 Also, like the other review sites, be sure to make it easy for your customers to leave their feedback by linking to your Google Business Profile review page.